-Pacific College is the recognized leader in delivering traditional medicine and integrative health science education to practitioners and the public.
+Pacific College is the recognized leader in delivering traditional East Asian, integrative, and holistic healthcare education to practitioners and the public.

-Pacific College is a catalyst for the adoption and expansion of traditional medicine and integrative health science principles, practices, and research, empowering individuals to gain and maintain health and enjoy life.
+Pacific College is a catalyst for the adoption and expansion of traditional East Asian, integrative, and holistic healthcare principles, practices, and research, empowering individuals to gain and maintain health and enjoy life.

-Pacific College is contributing to the transformation of the structure and economics of healthcare by bringing education and integrative health science to where people live, learn, and play.
+Pacific College is revolutionizing the structure and economics of healthcare by bringing education and integrative healthcare to where people live, learn, and play.